Singh30/website/README.md

 #### after creating the readme branch modifying the file in that branch

 More tweaks to readme locally

+### Feature 01 branch code add
+here is line 1
+here is line 2